Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • “I can’t stop thinking about this.”

-• “I really want to avoid that conversation.”
+• “I don’t want to deal with that conversation.”

-• “What is Ann thinking about right now?”
+• “What is [your name] thinking about right now?”

-Research published in Clinical Psychological Science (2020) found that using third-person language improved self-control in decision-making tasks.
-Similarly, a study in Perspectives on Psychological Science (2017) found that distanced self-talk increases “wise reasoning” — the ability to consider multiple perspectives and regulate emotional responses.
+Research published in Clinical Psychological Science (2020) found that using third-person language improves self-control in decision-making.
+Additional research in Perspectives on Psychological Science (2017) found it increases “wise reasoning”—your ability to step back, consider multiple perspectives, and regulate emotional responses.

 “I’m spiraling.”